 - There is no need to establish a Limited Liability Company (LLC) to make investments, which can be costly.

 - Exemption from UBTI tax when using leverage for real estate investments.

 - Stronger creditor protection than individual retirement accounts (IRAs).

 - Not subject to ERISA rules, as the business of the Solo 401(k) holder does not have employees.

 - Cost-effective and easy administration.

-The Solo 401(k) is an IRS approved retirement plan that was specifically designed for self-employed individuals and small business owners with no full-time employees other than themselves, a business partner and perhaps their spouse.
-There are more advantages of establishing a Solo 401k over an IRA.
+The Solo 401(k) is an IRS-approved retirement plan that was specifically designed for self-employed individuals and small business owners with no full-time employees other than themselves, a business partner, and perhaps their spouse.
+There are more advantages to establishing a Solo 401(k) over an IRA.

 Other benefits of the Solo 401(k) vs a Traditional IRA include:

 - Tax-Free Loan Option: Borrow up to $50,000 or 50% of your account value (whichever is less) to use for any purpose.